-The average cost of American Family full coverage car insurance is $1,656.
-Full coverage from American Family is more expensive than an American Family … read full answerliability-only policy, since it provides more coverage.
+Full coverage car insurance from American Family costs $2,683 per year, on average, and is more expensive than a … read full answerliability-only policy since it provides more coverage.

-An American Family full coverage policy is a good choice for drivers who don’t want to pay out of pocket to repair or replace their car, even if they are at fault in an accident.
+Collision and comprehensive insurance.
 Collision insurance covers the cost of fixing or replacing the policyholder’s vehicle after an accident, regardless of who was at fault.
 Similarly, comprehensive insurance covers the policyholder’s car if it’s damaged by something besides an accident, like vandalism, a fire, or a natural disaster.
-Collision and comprehensive are not mandatory in any state, but they are required for leased and financed cars.
+Collision and comprehensive are not mandatory in any state, but they are usually required for leased and financed cars.

-Still, it’s worth noting that full coverage is not the official name of any type of insurance, so be sure to clarify whether collision and comprehensive are included if you’re purchasing an American Family policy.
-To learn more, check out WalletHub’s guide to full coverage car insurance.
+Although these types of insurance are commonly included in a full coverage policy, what your specific policy includes will depend on your state.
+Full coverage is not the official name of any type of insurance, so be sure to clarify whether these types of insurance are included if you’re purchasing an American Family policy.

 American Family is so cheap because the company offers a wide variety of discounts that almost anyone can get.
 A minimum coverage policy from American Family costs an average of $67 per month, and American Family premiums can be made even cheaper by taking advantage of discounts such as safety features discounts and low mileage discount.
 Plus, American Family rewards customer loyalty with discounts for insuring more than one car and bundling multiple policies, such as home and auto.… read full answer